OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 #### Host-specific guidance

-Explore the host-specific section of this documentation for topics that apply to the type of add-in you're building.
+Explore the host-specific section of this documentation for information that applies specifically to the type of add-in you're building.

 - [Excel add-ins documentation](../excel/index.md)
 - [OneNote add-ins documentation](../onenote/index.md)